medalwill/medalwill.github.io/docs/README.md

 My research interests lie in Computer Vision and Computer Graphics.
 I'm particularly interested in face completion and multi-exposure image fusion.
 ## News
+- [May.
+2023] Our work on face completion has been accepted by TMM.
 - [Nov.
 2022] Our work on multi-exposure image fusion has been accepted by AAAI2023.
 - [Aug.
 2022] Our work on multi-exposure image fusion has been submitted to AAAI2023.
 - [Jun.
 2022] Our work on face completion has been submitted to TMM.